CONSERVATIVE VOTER GUIDES & RESOURCES

 Conservative Voter Guides

 Montgomery County Eagle Forum does not endorse in elections.
-The following voter guides are from other trusted conservative organizations and individuals.
+The following trusted conservative organizations and individuals often provide voter guides.

 Make sure your elected officials represent YOUR values.
 If they don’t, it’s time to replace them!

-Conservative voter recommendations from MCEF President Betty Anderson in her personal capacity.
+MCEF President Betty Anderson often provides conservative voter recommendations in her personal capacity.
 Betty is a strong social and fiscal Conservative.
-She has studied the candidates and the issues, and is active in the Republican Party year-round, for more than 30 years.
+She studies the candidates and issues, and is active in the Republican Party year-round, for more than 30 years.
+Join our email list to receive Betty’s recommendations for upcoming elections.

 The Montgomery County Tea Party PAC uses a strict standard focused on endorsing only the most conservative candidates who have been battle tested in the political arena.
 Experience under pressure matters to this group, which argues that campaigns and governing both expose a candidate’s true convictions.
 The PAC has been active for over 15 years and is known for consistent, year-round activism rather than election-season appearances.

-Grassroots America – We the People PAC Voter Guide
+✅ Grassroots America – We the People PAC

 Grassroots America is a Texas-based organization that engages in an intense vetting of candidates and takes “no action” when all candidates running for a particular office fail to meet their criteria.
 They also post relevant sourced information about candidates and races.